Lactarius rubidus

 This species has been known as Lactarius fragalis var. rubidus.
 Dr. Andy Methven has proposed the promotion of the variety to species rank and the mushroom is now known as Lactarius rubidus.

 Lactarius rubidus is characterized by a rusty-brown, usually depressed cap, subdecurrent, pinkish buff gills that bleed a watery latex, and a smooth, brittle stipe colored like the cap.
-Fresh specimens have a faint, sweet odor, but when dried smell strongly of butterscotch, thus the common name "candy cap".
-Hesler and Smith, in their monograph of the genus noted that 64 year old herbarium material of Lactarius fragilis var. fragilis still retained the sweet, butterscotch odor!
+Fresh specimens have a faint, sweet odor, but when dried smell strongly of fenugreek and maple syrup, thus the common name "candy cap".
+Hesler and Smith, in their monograph of the genus noted that 64 year old herbarium material of Lactarius fragilis var. fragilis still retained the odor!
 Several other "candy cap" look-alikes, not all edible, occur in our area, thus caution is advised when collecting for the table.
 Lactarius rufulus is an edible, larger version of the "candy cap".
-It has a watery latex, but does not have the strong butterscotch odor when dried.
+It has a watery latex, but does not have as strong odor when dried.
 Microscopically it also differs in lacking clumps of thin-walled round cells in its cap and stipe tissue.
 Lactarius rufus, L. xanthogalactus, L. luculentus and L. subviscidus are reddish colored species all of which have a white latex, at least when initially exposed, and vary in acridness.

 Methven, A.S.
 (1997).
 The Agaricales (Gilled Fungi) of California.
 10. Russulaceae II.
 Lactarius.
 Mad River Press: Eureka, CA. 79 p.

 Hesler, L.R. & Smith, A.H.
 (1979).
 North American Species of Lactarius.
 University of Michigan Press: Ann Arbor, MI.
 841 p.
+(PDF)